Where, or perhaps more precisely, on what device are you reading this article?

 The list above is by no means exclusive.
 While automation is not a magic bullet, it is a big help, not only for increasing efficiency but improving security as well.
 These processes can help manage high device numbers, attribute resources appropriately, comply with an increasingly complex ‘global’ regulatory system and protect your business from vulnerability exploits.
 In the era of mobility, when interconnectivity is the buzzword, additional endpoints are constantly being added to and in between networks.
 People have long since passed the point where they can manage these systems by themselves.
 Luckily, they now have digital partners that can do this, and even better, they’ll do it 24/7, 365 days a year.

-Sourced by Sean Herbert LISM, Country Manager – UK at Baramundi
+Sourced from Sean Herbert LISM, Country Manager – UK at Baramundi